 The ties are both blue neat patterns, but they have different patterns and colours.
 The Casino Royale tie (maker unknown) is a honeycomb pattern in blue and white, and the Quantum of Solace tie (made by Tom Ford) is roughly a pattern of blue and black squares.
 In Casino Royale Bond ties the tie with a four-in-hand knot whilst in Quantum of Solace he ties it with a windsor knot.
 The tie in Casino Royale has a very heavy interlining, which makes the knot quite large.
 Though Bond wears a folded white pocket handkerchief with his other suits in Quantum of Solace, he foregoes the handkerchief with this outfit so it more closely matches the Casino Royale outfit.

 Bond, of course, wears black shoes with both suits, but the styles and makers, again, are different.
-In Casino Royale he wears the John Lobb Luffield, which is a two-eyelet derby.
+In Casino Royale he wears the John Lobb Romsey, which is a two-eyelet chukka boot.
 In Quantum of Solace he switches to the Church’s Philip perforated cap-toe oxford.
 This is one of the least noticeable differences between the two outfits since the shoes are hardly seen.

 Through comparing the suits in Casino Royale and Quantum of Solace, I have described some of the essential differences between Brioni’s and Tom Ford’s silhouettes and styles, though both makers offer a number of different styles.